Dividend Value Builder Newsletter

 1. Employ Fundamental Value Analysis

 The kind of stock market volatility you really want to avoid is downside volatility.
 All major market tops coincide with high valuations.
-This makes fundamental value strategies an important part of investing.
-These tools can guide you away from over priced investments that are prevalent at market tops.
+This makes fundamental analysis an important part of investing.

 2. Have a Maximum Drawdown Plan

 Have a maximum drawdown policy as a part of your risk management plan.
 A large part of your asset allocation strategy should be based on how you will manage and minimize a portfolio drawdown.
 It is large portfolio drawdowns that destroy your long term returns.